 These are the different types of urine based on color:

 A clear urine color means you’re drinking too much water.
-Although staying hydrated is important, keep in mind that there’s such a thing as excessive water consumption.
+Although staying hydrated is essential, keep in mind that there’s such a thing as excessive water consumption.

 Experts generally recommend taking half of your weight and drinking that number of ounces per day.
 For instance, if you’re a 160-pound person, you can strive to drink a total of 70 ounces (oz.), or 2.3 liters (L), a day.

 There’s no hard number as a lot of factors need to be considered to determine what’s “too much” for an individual.
-But if your urine is consistently clear, you may want to put that glass of water down, buddy.
+But if your urine is consistently clear or colorless, you may want to limit your water intake and stick to the recommended volume per day.

 Yellow to Amber Urine